The physics of superconductor-ferromagnet hybrid structures: Josephson Effect in Junctions with Ferromagnetic Barriers

-The behavior of SIsFS junctions can be analyzed self-consistently using the Usadel formalism.
-The results of such analysis are presented in Fig.\ref{CPR}(a-d).
-Figure\ref{CPR}a shows the calculated dependence of the characteristic voltage $R_N J_C(d_F)$ as a function of the ferromagnetic layer thickness $d_F$, evaluated at $T = 0.9T_C$ for representative material parameters: exchange field $H = 10\pi T_C$, ideal transparency at the sF interface ($\gamma_B = 0$), tunnel barrier suppression parameter $\Gamma_{BI} \approx 200$, and interface transparency parameter $\Gamma \approx 5$.
+The behavior of SIsFS junctions was analyzed self-consistently in Ref.~\cite{Bakurskiy2} and the results are presented in Fig.\ref{CPR}(a-d).
+Figure\ref{CPR}a shows the calculated dependence of the characteristic voltage $R_N J_C(d_F)$ as a function of the ferromagnetic layer thickness $d_F$, evaluated at $T = 0.9T_C$ for representative material parameters: exchange field $H = 10\pi T_C$, ideal transparency at the sF interface ($\gamma_B = 0$) and interface transparency parameter $\Gamma \approx 5$.

 Two cases are considered for the thickness of the intermediate superconducting s-layer: $d_s = 5\xi_S(T)$ (solid line) and $d_s = 0.5\xi_S(T)$ (dashed line), where the temperature-dependent coherence length is given by